 1. Introduction and Project Overview

-The overall objective of the project is to design and implement a web-based system which helps individuals to find a tutoring service and to help tutors to offer their services.
+The overall objective of the project is to design and implement a web-based system, which helps individuals to find a tutoring service and to help tutors to offer their services.
 The system will allow parents or students who are in need of a tutor to search for a tutor based on their needs.
 And the system will allow tutors to maintain a tutor profile through the website and they can advertise their profile for a nominal fee.

 Regular visitors who are in search for a tutor don’t necessarily have to register on the website in order to browse for a tutor.
 However, they need to register to contact a particular tutor.
 Also, registered users have the ability to review tutors which will enhance the quality of the website and the user experience.

-Tutors can choose to display their advertisements for the period of amount they desire or they can opt in for a subscription based fee.
+Tutors can choose to display their advertisements for the period of amount they desire or they can opt in for a subscription-based fee.
 In addition to that, tutors can choose to pay an additional amount which will make them featured members, allowing their advertisements to receive priority, when other users searching for a tutor.

 The system will allow users to connect their social network accounts such as Facebook or Google+, allowing the system to recommend tutors based on which tutors have been chosen by users’ friends or the network.
 To further enhance the browsing experience, we will incorporate an interactive map with the locations of both tutors and users.
 To make the interaction between the tutor and the user more secure, it is recommend to use the built-in messaging system and not to share personal contact details before they get to know each other.